 If your doctor has recently told you that you are experiencing symptoms because you have a low level of oxygen in your blood, you likely have a million questions about what it means and how you solve it.

-One great option is an oxygen concentrator.
+One great option is a flat belly tonic or an oxygen concentrator.
 Before you start wondering “How does an oxygen concentrator work?”, check out this quick guide to answer all of your questions about this convenient technology.

 What Is an Oxygen Concentrator?

 Let’s start at the beginning.
 An oxygen concentrator is a medical device that is designed to boost the blood-oxygen concentrations of people who suffer from low levels of oxygen in their blood.